Research Activity

 Description of Research Activity and Interests

-- to provide new insights into the complex pathogenic mechanisms behind these diseases for the identification of novel drug targets;
+• to provide new mechanistic insights of disease via the characterization of experimental models, for the identification of novel therapeutic targets;

-- to evaluate the potential efficacy and safety of pharmaceutical compounds – either new or repurposed – exerting their action on key disease pathways, as well as of nutraceuticals and dietary supplements, as possibly useful adjuvants of drug treatments.
+• to evaluate the potential efficacy and safety of drugs – either new or repurposed – acting on key disease pathways, as well as of nutraceuticals and dietary supplements as possible adjuvants of pharmacological therapy.

-These objectives are pursued via a rigorous multidisciplinary experimental approach, based on the assessment of both primary and secondary disease-relevant outcomes, according to international guidelines and Standard Operating Procedures (i.e. TREAT-NMD network SOPs), with a specific expertise on in vivo/ex vivo skeletal muscle function and electrophysiology readouts.
-This approach is applied also to the characterization and validation of animal disease models used for our research, with the final aim to ensure reproducibility, quality and translatability of preclinical studies.
+These objectives are pursued via a rigorous multidisciplinary experimental approach, based on the assessment of both primary and secondary clinically-relevant outcomes, in line with international guidelines and Standard Operating Procedures (i.e. TREAT – NMD neuromuscular network SOPs), with a specific expertise on in vivo/ex vivo skeletal muscle function and electrophysiology readouts The same approach is also used for the characterization and validation of novel/emerging animal models of pathology used for our research, with the final aim to ensure reproducibility, quality, and translatability of preclinical studies.

-Our research is supported by the active collaboration with other Department members (Nunzio Denora, Section of Pharmaceutical Technologies), national and international academic groups (e.g. Alessandra Ferlini, Università degli Studi di Ferrara; Emilio Clementi, Università degli Studi di Milano; Annemieke Aartsma-Rus, Leiden University Medical Center, The Netherlands; Marta Fiorotto, Baylor College of Medicine, Houston, TX, US; Kanneboyina Nagaraju, Binghamton University, NY, US), drug companies, and charities (e.g. Duchenne Parent Project ONLUS, Charley’s Fund, AFM-Téléthon).
+Our research is supported by the active collaboration with other Department members (Nunzio Denora, Section of Pharmaceutical Technologies; Orazio Nicolotti, Section of Molecular and Data Modeling), national and international academic groups (e.g. Alessandra Ferlini, Università degli Studi di Ferrara; Emilio Clementi, Università degli Studi di Milano; Annemieke Aartsma-Rus and Maaike van Putten, Leiden University Medical Center, The Netherlands; Marta Fiorotto, Baylor College of Medicine, Houston, TX, US; Kanneboyina Nagaraju, Binghamton University, NY, US), drug companies, and charities (e.g. Duchenne Parent Project - The Netherlands, Charley’s Fund, Duchenne UK, AFM-Téléthon).

 Azioni sul documento